Boynton Primary School

 From Little Acorns, Mighty Oaks Grow

-Welcome To Class 3!
-Year 5 and 6
+Welcome To Class Three!
+Years 5 & 6

 Our teacher is Mrs. Atkins and our teaching assistants are Mrs. Mortimer and Miss Usher.